-The GPS Tracker relies on several technologies to locate itself:
+The GPS Tracker relies on 3 methods to locate itself:

-- Bluetooth, when it is within range of your smartphone and you have allowed the Invoxia GPS App to always locate you, so that it can save battery life.
+- Bluetooth: when it is within range of your smartphone and you have allowed the Invoxia GPS App access to your location at all times, it will copy the phone's position so that it can conserve battery life.
 In these cases, the precision is that of your smartphone's location.

-- GPS: when it has no other choice, the GPS Tracker will use GPS to locate itself.
+- GPS: when it has no other choice, the Cellular GPS Tracker will use GPS to locate itself.
 Depending on the quality of signal received, precision can vary between 50 feet and 100 yards.
-Certain factors (stormy weather, sky hidden from view by trees, being indoors) and other sources of error may affect the accuracy.
+Certain factors i.e stormy weather, sky hidden from view by trees, being indoors and other sources of error may affect its accuracy.
 We cannot guarantee that the GPS signal will work 100% of the time, as GPS satellite's signal connections can experience downtime, interruptions, or dead spots.

-To find your GPS Tracker, go to the latest position indicated in the App, and launch the Proximity Radar.
-Start moving around slowly until the smartphone detects the Tracker in Bluetooth.
-When it is the case, you can make it ring, or keep moving and monitor that you are getting closer in the Proximity Radar.
+💡 If your Cellular GPS Tracker is lost, go to the latest position indicated in the Invoxia GPS App, and launch the Proximity Radar.
+Perform a grid search of the area while moving slowly until the smartphone detects the tracker by Bluetooth.
+Once the tracker is detected, you can make it ring, or keep searching and monitor when you are getting closer in the Proximity Radar.